michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/03_understanding_the_file_systems.md

 It is very important to know which file system you are in.

 - Open the Ubuntu app and type `pwd`.
-Assumuing you havn't changed any settings yet, you'll notice that it say something like `/home/<your username>`
+Assumuing you havn't changed anything yet, you'll notice that it say something like `/home/<your username>`

 This `/home/` means that you are in the Ubuntu FS.